When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Many intelligence alliances are typically based on a barter system.
 Five Eyes, Nine Eyes, and Fourteen Eyes are unique in that they allow a free flow of information instead of requiring an exchange of data.

 What’s concerning is that these alliances are still expanding and could potentially include other countries in the future.
-Possible candidates include Japan, South Korea, Japan, Singapore, and India.
+Possible candidates include Japan, South Korea, Singapore, and India.

 Differences Between the 5 Eyes, 9 Eyes, and 14 Eyes Alliances